espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-terminology.rst

     - PB-ADV transfers packets generated during the provisioning process over the advertising channels.
 This way can only be used for provisioning when provisioner and unprovisioned device both support PB-ADV.
   * - PB-GATT
     - PB-GATT is a provisioning bearer used to provision a device using Proxy PDUs to encapsulate Provisioning PDUs within the Mesh Provisioning Service.
     - PB-GATT uses connection channels to transfer packets generated during the provisioning process.
 If an unprovisioned device wants to be provisioned through this method, it needs to implement the related Mesh Provisioning Service.
-Unprovisioned devices which do not implement such service cannot be provisioned into mesh network through PB-GATT bearer.
+Unprovisioned devices which don't implement such service cannot be provisioned into mesh network through PB-GATT bearer.
+  * - PB-Remote
+    - The PB-Remote provisioning bearer uses the existing mesh network to provision an unprovisioned device that is not within immediate radio range of the Provisioner.
+    - PB-Remote uses the PB-ADV bearer or the PB-GATT bearer for the last hop to the unprovisioned device.
   * - Provisioning
     - Provisioning is a process of adding an unprovisioned device to a mesh network, managed by a Provisioner.
     - The process of provisioning turns the "unprovisioned device" into a "node", making it a member of the ESP-BLE-MESH network.